Montenegro–Russia relations: 2022 to date

 Since the Russian invasion of Ukraine in February 2022, Russia has continued to interfere in Montenegro politics, often through Serbia, where some nationalist Serbs deny the distinct identity and history of the Montenegrin nation and utilising the presence of the Serbian Orthodox Church and Serbian media to promote Russia.

 Around 13,000 Russian citizens have fled Russia and settled in Montenegro in the first year after the war started and have set up 4,000 businesses.
 Russians accounted for 40% of real estate sales in early 2022.
 In July 2022 Montenegro began the process of freezing real estate owned by Russian nationals.

 In September 2022 Montenegro expelled six Russian diplomats, accusing them of spying and rescinded the visas of twenty eight Russian citizens.
 In return Russia's embassy in Podgorica was closed.

 Economy

 Russia plays a big role in the Montenegrin economy.
 In 2012, Monstat reported that Russian businessmen have majority shares 32% of foreign enterprises present in Montenegro.

 Tourism

 An S7 Airlines Il-86 (not used after 2009) taking off from Tivat, Montenegro.

-Montenegro and Russia share a visa-free regime on travelers between the two countries since 2008.
+Montenegro and Russia established a mutual visa-free regime for travelers between the two countries in 2008, though Montenegro is reintroducing visas for Russian citizens as of November 2026.
 Montenegro is recognized as one of the most popular destinations among Russian tourists.
 In the summer of 2011, Russians composed of over 20% of all the tourists that visited Montenegro.